akiver/cs-demo-manager.com/src/markdown/docs/about.en.md

 ### I encountered a bug, what can I do? [#](/docs/about#bug)

-If you encountered a bug or demos data are incorrect, please send a mail to contact@csgo-demos-manager.com with the errors log file (accessible from settings).
+If you encountered a bug or demos data are incorrect, please create an issue on [GitHub](https://github.com/akiver/CSGO-Demos-Manager/issues) with the errors log file (accessible from settings).
 If it's related to a specific demo, please attach a link to download it, thank you.

 ---